-“Linking” it All Together: Enhancing ADC Development with the NEW nCounter® ADC Development Panel
+“Linking” it All Together: Enhancing ADC Development with our NEW Panel

 Antibody-drug conjugates (ADCs) represent a targeted form of drug delivery that has been gaining increased interest and advancement in the oncology space.
 Traditional chemotherapy can expose healthy, non-cancerous cells to cytotoxic effects, resulting in numerous adverse events.
 ADCs, on the contrary, link cytotoxic agents to an antibody that targets a specific antigen on a cancer cell.
 This results in the precise delivery of the toxic agent to the targeted cancer cell of interest.
 The development of ADCs, however, requires multiple steps in a complex process that combines chemistry and biology for delivery and release of the drug.

 The novel nCounter® ADC Development Panel was created to address complex questions critical for the success of Antibody Drug Conjugates throughout discovery, pre-clinical and clinical development.
 The biological function can be assessed using quantitative molecular characterization spanning 6 stages in the lifecycle of the ADC, including:

 - Traditional and emerging MOAs

 - Current and developing targets for ADCs

 Join us for a detailed overview of both the contents and development process of the ADC development panel with Erin Piazza, Ph.D., Senior Bioinformatics Scientist with NanoString.